 Services Provided or Ordered by a Family Member

 Other than services by a dental provider.
-For the purpose of this exclusion, family members include you and your spouse or domestic partner, child, sibling or parent, or your spouse's or domestic partner's parent.
+Family members, for the purpose of this exclusion, include you or your spouse, domestic partner, child, sibling or parent of you or your spouse or domestic partner.

 Services Provided by Volunteer Workers